-- The employer chooses, on their own, to install portable fire extinguishers.
+- The employer chooses, on their own, to install portable fire extinguishers

 Fire Extinguisher Sign Requirements

-Under the presence of portable fire extinguishers, as a fundamental guideline, OSHA in their Standard 1910.157(c)(1) states,
+As a fundamental guideline, OSHA in their Standard 1910.157(c)(1) states:

 “The employer shall provide portable fire extinguishers and shall mount, locate and identify them so that they are readily accessible to employees without subjecting the employees to possible injury.”